 The Course Record refers to that set on the current route, employed since 2012.
 The winning man or woman must set a new ‘quickest ever’ based on gun time, beating 32:20 (men) or 38:08 (women).

-The prize ceremony is in the upstairs lounge and bar of the nearby Powerleague building.
-You’re invited to relax and recuperate in its comfy surrounds whilst the trophies are presented.
-This will take place as a soon as possible after the last runner has completed the course (i.e. approximately 11.30am).
+The prize ceremony is in the indoor running track and will take place as a soon as possible after the last runner has completed the course (i.e. approximately 11.30am).

 TECH T-SHIRT MEMENTO

 All finishers in this year’s 10K Race receive a Tech T-Shirt.
 They are available in Small, Medium, Large and Extra-Large sizes.
 Please indicate on your entry form your preferred size.